 Announcement and Presentation of Works Selected

-Vancouver Pro Musica will contact all the submitters by Friday, February 29, 2020.
+Vancouver Pro Musica will contact all the submitters by Friday, March 6, 2020.
 While Vancouver Pro Musica wishes to be as inclusive as possible, production costs, time constraints, and other practical concerns may require that not all submitters will have a work selected.
+Vancouver Pro Musica and Trinanina Trio are aiming to have a concert of between 60-65 mins of music in total.
 In the event that these considerations do not permit the performance of all submissions, Vancouver Pro Musica will employ a panel of professional composers not associated with Vancouver Pro Musica to guide selection.
 Decisions of the panel will be final.